AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 1. `CoreLibs apps` — AdGuard for Windows, AdGuard for Mac, and AdGuard for Android
 1. `AdGuard for Chromium` — AdGuard Browser Extension for Chrome and other Chromium-based browsers such as Microsoft Edge, Opera
-1. `AdGuard For Chrome MV3` — AdGuard Browser Extension on Manisfest V3
+1. `AdGuard for Chrome MV3` — AdGuard Browser Extension for Chrome MV3
 1. `AdGuard for Firefox` — AdGuard Browser Extension for Firefox
 1. `AdGuard for iOS` — AdGuard for iOS and AdGuard Pro for iOS (for mobile Safari browser)
 1. `AdGuard for Safari` — AdGuard for desktop Safari browser